isaacs/st/README.md

   gzip: true, // default: compresses the response with gzip compression
-  gzip: false, // does not compress the response, even if client accepts gzip })
+  gzip: false, // does not compress the response, even if client accepts gzip

+  extensions: false, // default: do not assume a default extension
+  extensions: ['.html', '.htm'] // if a file isn't found, fall back to the
+                                // first available of these extensions })

 // with bare node.js